 These four points should always be assessed in the context of the following unique business considerations:

 - Property Policies—Is your office located in a property with multiple tenants, with a mix of private and commercial tenants?
 Will your operations impact their comfort and security?

 - Waiting Time—What is the acceptable waiting and queuing time for visitors?
 How long will it take to process scheduled visitors versus unscheduled ones?

 - Security Requirements—What kind of security does your business or facility require?
 Does your business require strict government security compliance?
 Or is it discretionary?

 - Policy Compliance—What company policies need to be prepared and presented to guests for compliance?
 What credentials and identification do they need to present to verify identification?

 A Step-by-Step Guide to Implementation

-A step-by-step approach to processing guests based on the considerations mentioned above can empower your staff to ensure that you’re able to please your visitors throughout the whole process.
+A step-by-step approach to processing guests using a visitor management system based on the considerations mentioned above can empower your staff to ensure that you’re able to please your visitors throughout the whole process.